-To put things very simply – if you want to know how to become a data analyst, make sure that this is truly a career path that you’re passionate about, and are willing to dedicate your life to.
+To put things very simple - if you want to know how to become a data analyst, make sure that this is truly a career path that you’re passionate about, and are willing to dedicate yourself to.

-Whether you’re looking how to become a data analyst, or how to get into the field of data science, in general, one thing’s for certain – without proper education and a whole lot of motivation, it will be really difficult to find a stable, well-paying and perk-providing job.
-Experience is important, but it is not a game breaker - if you’re motivated and passionate enough, the experience won’t be an obstacle in your data analyst career path.
+Whether you’re looking how to become a data analyst, or how to get into the field of data science, in general, one thing’s for sure - without proper education and a whole lot of motivation, it will be tough to find a stable, well-paying and perk-providing job.
+Experience is important, but it is not a deal-breaker - if you’re motivated and passionate enough, the experience won’t be an obstacle in your data analyst career path.